FIBULA ANATOMY

 • Fibular collateral ligament

-• Essential for knee and leg stability
+• Essential for your knee and leg stability

 Neck of the Fibula